 The Connection Manager is released by Afero as sample code.
 It builds into a standalone daemon that is a client of the Attribute daemon, which implies that the main loop is based on libevent2.
 Implementing a Connection Manager is the subject of the Connection Manager Implementation.

 The otamgr daemon allows you to use the Afero Over-the-Air (OTA) Service to update the firmware in your Linux devices.
-The Afero OTA Service enables binary blobs, such as new firmware or new configuration files, to be sent to all devices in the field in a way that ensures the integrity of the delivery.
-Specifically, the OTA Service signs the firmware and sends it to a pool of devices.
+The Afero Cloud OTA service enables binary blobs, such as new firmware or new configuration files, to be sent to all devices in the field in a way that ensures the integrity of the delivery.
+Specifically, the OTA service signs the firmware and sends it to a pool of devices.
 On each Linux device, the hubby application receives the firmware and validates the signature using the Afero Hardware Security Module before informing the otamgr daemon (via an Afero attribute) the location of the validated firmware in the filesystem so otamgr can install the image on the device.

 The OTA Manager is released as sample source code with stubbed functionality that builds into a standalone daemon.
 The OTA Manager must be a client of the Attribute daemon.
 Implementing the OTA Manager is the subject of OTA Manager Implementation.